 I love to work.
-Yes you can tease me as being a workaholic or having no life.
+Yes, you can tease me as being a workaholic or having no life.
 Actually I enjoy my life.
-Working gives me a sense of purpose, an ability to make a contribution, and yes the money is always good.
+Working gives me a sense of purpose, and ability to make a contribution, and yes the money is always good.
 The government is also happy that I am working because of my tax contribution (albeit small).
-It is infact a privilege to go to work.
+It is in fact a privilege to go to work.

-What are your thoughts on the concept of Work?
+What are your thoughts on the concept of value of work?